brentp/smoove/README.md

 smoove merge --name merged -f $fasta --outdir ./ results-smoove/*.genotyped.vcf.gz
 ```

-3. genotype all samples at those sites (this can parallelize this across as many CPUs or machines as needed).
+3. genotype all samples at those sites (this can parallelize this across as many CPUs or machines as needed) and run [duphold](https://github.com/brentp/duphold) to add depth annotations.

 ```
-smoove genotype -x -p 1 --name $sample-joint --outdir results-genotped/ --fasta $fasta --vcf merged.sites.vcf.gz /path/to/$sample.$bam
+smoove genotype -d -x -p 1 --name $sample-joint --outdir results-genotped/ --fasta $fasta --vcf merged.sites.vcf.gz /path/to/$sample.$bam
 ```

 4. paste all the single sample VCFs with the same number of variants to get a single, squared, joint-called file.